Choosing a college in the United States is no easy decision, not least because there are so many types of universities, colleges and schools.

 Liberal arts colleges were once a unique feature of American higher education, but the model has spread to other countries around the world.

 In addition to the interdisciplinary curriculum, the best liberal arts colleges tend to have smaller student populations than other institutions.
-Class sizes are often small, and academic staff generally focus more on teaching than on research, compared with other colleges.
+Class sizes are often small and academic staff tend to focus more on teaching than research, compared with other colleges.

 Best colleges across America

-Liberal arts schools are private, not-for-profit colleges, and they generally charge the same tuition fees for in-state and out-of-state students, unlike public universities.
-At the top end, the annual tuition charge for an undergraduate degree at a liberal arts college is just under $50,000.
+Liberal arts schools are private, not-for-profit colleges and generally charge the same tuition fees for in-state and out-of-state students, unlike public universities.
+At the top end, annual tuition for an undergraduate degree at a liberal arts college is just under $50,000.

 The best liberal arts colleges can be found across the United States, with clusters in Massachusetts, California and Pennsylvania.
-Find the top 100 liberal arts colleges below, based on the Wall Street Journal/Times Higher Education College Rankings 2018.
+Find the top 100 liberal arts colleges below (ranking is calculated according to the Wall Street Journal/Times Higher Education US College Rankings 2021).

 Top 5 liberal arts colleges in the United States

 Undergraduates at Amherst College study a completely open curriculum without any core modules or restrictions on the subjects or courses to be taken in certain years.

 Amherst is highly selective and located in Massachusetts, which often encourages rivalry with Williams College, which is joint first in the liberal arts ranking.

 Classes are extremely small to provide interaction with teachers.
 About 90 per cent of all courses have fewer than 30 students enrolled.